Working with Subqueries

 );

-For each course, the subquery checks the maximum credit value inside that course's department.
-Only the top-credit courses per department remain.
+For each product, the subquery checks the maximum price inside that product's category.
+Only the top-priced products per category remain.

 EXISTS for Presence Checks